Overview of Article Topics

 Walk-in Permit Lottery

-We have tried the in-person lottery with no luck to date.
 We went on a Thursday in April 2018 in hopes for a Friday permit.
 There were 64 applications and three applications were selected that filled the 10 persons permit for the day – a permit for one person, a permit for three persons, and a permit for 6 persons.
 All the build-up of hoping to get permits was gone in about 30 seconds.

 Walk-in Lottery Information for Coyote Buttes North and Coyote Buttes South